sibisai/CalendarGPT/README.md

 6. Use the navigation buttons to view different days
 7. Tap on events to edit or delete them
 8. Change event calendars to organize with different colors
-9. Feel the haptic feedback and animations for a more engaging experience

 ## Calendar Features